A. The following words and terms when used in this chapter shall have the meaning ascribed to them in § 54.1-3500 of the Code of Virginia:

 Verification of licensure to another jurisdiction

-Reinstatement of a lapsed license
+Reinstatement of a lapsed license for a professional counselor

 Replacement of or additional wall certificate